(click to enlarge)

 |Long Shank Dutch/Liege Socket Bayonet||Socket bayonet for use with an .80 caliber flintlock musket.

-The long shank Dutch/Liege socket bayonet was among the earliest socket bayonet patterns.
+The long shank Dutch/Liege socket bayonet was among the earliest socket bayonet patterns, dating from ca. 1710.
 It was used by Britain and likely other countries.
 In 1715, at the end of the War of Spanish Succession (Queen Anne's War), Britain purchased 20,000 Dutch muskets and flat-bladed bayonets to replenish depleted Army stores until British production could make up for wartime losses.
 In his book, The Socket Bayonet in the British Army 1687–1783, author-researcher Erik Goldstein, illustrates a nearly identical bayonet, marked in the same way as this example, as the type believed purchased by Britain in 1715.
+A few examples have been excavated at North American sites associated with the French and Indian War (Seven Years’ War) of 1754–63.

 |12.00||305||16.50||419||1.00||25.4||Socket: "O" over "No ?063"|